AWS CDK vs Terraform: The Complete 2026 Comparison

 What Was CDKTF?

 CDK for Terraform (CDKTF) was HashiCorp's attempt to combine CDK's programming language benefits with Terraform's multi-cloud capabilities.
-Built on the JSII library, it enabled writing Terraform configurations in C#, Python, TypeScript, Java, or Go.
+Built on the JSII library (the same engine that powers AWS CDK), it enabled writing Terraform configurations in C#, Python, TypeScript, Java, or Go.

-The workflow was: define infrastructure using CDK constructs, CDKTF generates Terraform HCL configurations, then deploy using standard Terraform workflows.
+The workflow: define infrastructure using CDK-style constructs, CDKTF generates Terraform HCL configurations, then deploy using standard Terraform workflows.

 It promised the best of both worlds: familiar programming languages with Terraform's multi-cloud provider ecosystem.